CalvinHartwell/canonical-kubernetes-demos/cdk-minio/README.md

 It is a pretty useful storage mechanism which gives you Amazon S3 like storage wherever your kubernetes cluster is running.
 If you're running Kubernetes on-premise within your own data-center, on Google Cloud or Azure, you can avoid the problem of vendor lock-in with AWS by using Minio.

+## Prerequisites

 This document assumes you have already deployed Canonical Kubernetes and have a cluster running already with some storage available for the creation of PV.
-If you want something quick to test with, I recommend you follow the cdk-ceph demo here to deploy Canonical Kubernetes with Ceph [https://github.com/CalvinHartwell/canonical-kubernetes-demos/tree/master/cdk-ceph](https://github.com/CalvinHartwell/canonical-kubernetes-demos/tree/master/cdk-ceph).
+If you want something quick to test with, I recommend you follow the [cdk-ceph demo here to deploy Canonical Kubernetes with Ceph](https://github.com/CalvinHartwell/canonical-kubernetes-demos/tree/master/cdk-ceph) but create a PV with at least 1GB of Storage and not 50MB.
+If you do not give Minio enough storage space it will not work.

 ## Deploying the Standalone Workload